pprachas/info_mech/README.md

 <img src="mech_encoder.png" alt="Alt text" width="300">
 </p>

-This repository accompanies this preprint:[Information Propagation and Encoding in Solids: A Quantitative Approach Towards Mechanical Intelligence](https://arxiv.org/abs/2602.00140).
+This repository accompanies this preprint: [Information Propagation and Encoding in Solids: A Quantitative Approach Towards Mechanical Intelligence](https://arxiv.org/abs/2602.00140).

 In brief, this work uses information theory to formaulate quantitative framework for mechanical intelligence.